kshorenicholas/kshorenicholas/README.md

-- 👋 Hi, I’m @kshorenicholas
-- 👀 I’m interested in Linux SRE/DevOps
+- Interested in Linux SRE/DevOps
-- 🌱 I’m currently learning Multimedia University Malaysia
+- Studying Multimedia University Malaysia
-- 📫 How to reach me: Available at my email - kshorenicholas@protonmail.ch
+- Available at my email - kshorenicholas@protonmail.ch

 <!---
 kshorenicholas/kshorenicholas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.